 Universal Credit is a new benefit which replaces six existing benefits with a single monthly payment.
 It replaces Income-based Jobseeker's Allowance, Income-related Employment and Support Allowance, Income Support, Working Tax Credit, Child Tax Credit, and Housing Benefit.
 If you're claiming any of these benefits and your circumstances change, you may be asked to claim Universal Credit.

-As Universal Credit has only started recently in Middlesbrough, there are a number of ways we can help and support you.
-We’ve listed some of the kinds of support we offer below, and we also have a FAQs page to answer some of the questions you might have about Universal Credit.
+If you need help with Universal Credit, we’ve listed some of the support available below.
+We also have a FAQs page to answer some of the questions you might have about Universal Credit.

 How can you help me make a Universal Credit claim?

 There are a number of places across Middlesbrough where you can use a computer to make a Universal Credit claim.
 You can see all the locations and addresses on a Google Map or in a table.

 What other support can I get with Universal Credit?